Return to Philosophy Web Homepage Title: Introduction to Logic

 This example illustrates why the accident fallacy is best identified as a fallacy of neglecting qualifications rather than the inference of an exceptional case from a general rule.

 4. Consequently, many cases of the fallacy of accident cannot be analyzed in terms of generality or specificity.
-Indeed, traditionally, many logicians do not distinguish among the fallacies of accident, converse accident, and secundum quid.
+Indeed, traditionally, many logicians did not distinguish among the fallacies of accident, converse accident, and secundum quid.

 2. From Moral and Legal Principles: Moral and legal rules are to be understood in terms of “all other things being equal.”
 Interpreting a moral or legal law as an absolutely universal statement or hard generalization can lead to the fallacy of accident.